nf-core/bamtofastq/docs/usage.md

 ### Full samplesheet

 The pipeline will auto-detect whether a sample is single- or paired-end.
 The samplesheet can have as many columns as you desire, however, there is a strict requirement for the first 3 columns to match those defined in the table below.
+If the index files are not available, the files will be automatically indexed during the pipeline run which can have an effect on the runtime.

 ```console
 sample_id,mapped,index,file_type